DataStax-Academy/ac201-labs/lab08-multiple-clustering-columns/steps/step01.md

-In this step, you will build a table with a partition key column and two clustering columns.
+In this step, you will build a table with a partition key column and three clustering columns.
-Since this table has multiple clustering columns, partitions may contain more than one row.

 ✅ Start by connecting to the cluster with `cqlsh`
 ```